Ahmadhammam03/Galaxy-Chatbot/README.md

 5. **Download model files** 🧠 **Required for fine-tuned responses**

    Due to GitHub file size limits, the fine-tuned model files are not included.
-You must download them separately:
+You must download them separately and place in `models/galaxy_alibaba_chatbot/`:
    - `adapter_model.safetensors` (180MB)
    - `training_args.bin`

-   📥 See `models/galaxy_alibaba_chatbot/DOWNLOAD_MODEL.md` for detailed download instructions.
+   See `models/galaxy_alibaba_chatbot/DOWNLOAD_MODEL.md` for detailed instructions.

 6. **Run the application**